joopringelberg/perspectives-react/README.md

 ### View
 Selects a View of a Role and makes the properties of that View available.
 A `View` Component can be used inside the `Rollen`, `ExternalRole`, `RolBinding` or `InverseRoleBinding` Component, all of which pass on a `rolinstance` value.
-If the embedding context is `Rollen`, it needs the `rolname` prop of the View component to select the right instance.

 Possible content elements: any user-defined Component that can make good use of the props that are passed on.